Act of God

 Actual Cash Value

 This is the value of the vehicle at the time it was damaged, stolen or destroyed.
 It is the cost most insurance companies cover.
 After a loss, your insurance provider will review the condition of your car's body, interior, tires and additional equipment.
 Based on the pre-accident condition of the car, a claims adjuster locates similar models for sale by private parties and car dealers in your area, and uses those prices to determine the Actual Cash Value.
-Make sure this price is determined and agreed to before you release your vehicle to a body shop, and before any repairs are made.
+Make sure this price is determined and agreed to before you release your vehicle to a repair center, and before any repairs are made.

 Also see Gap Insurance.